reliable-ai/fairml-multiverse/README.md

 # Multiverse Analysis for Algorithmic Fairness

-This repository contains the source code and generated data for the preprint [One Model Many Scores: Using Multiverse Analysis to Prevent Fairness Hacking and Evaluate the Influence of Model Design Decisions](https://arxiv.org/abs/2308.16681).
+This repository contains the code and data for the paper "One Model Many Scores: Using Multiverse Analysis to Prevent Fairness Hacking and Evaluate the Influence of Model Design Decisions" by Jan Simson, Florian Pfisterer and Christoph Kern to be presented at the *ACM Conference on Fairness, Accountability, and Transparency 2024* in Rio de Janeiro, Brazil in June 2024.
+A preprint is available at [https://arxiv.org/abs/2308.16681](https://arxiv.org/abs/2308.16681).

 You can interactively explore some of the results of the paper at [https://reliable-ai.github.io/fairml-multiverse/](https://reliable-ai.github.io/fairml-multiverse/).